Holden Forests & Gardens takes pride in connecting people with the wonder, beauty, and immense value of trees and plants.

 All visitors should enter through the Main Entrance and park in the Main Parking lot only.

-For the safety and comfort of our members, visitors, and staff, the following public health measures (outlined by the Centers of Disease Control and State of Ohio Department of Public Health) are in place for the foreseeable future.
+For the safety and comfort of our members, visitors, and staff, the following public health measures recommended by the CDC are in place to help prevent the spread of COVID-19:

 Additional guidelines for visiting